d-shap/d-shap.github.io/docs/aMAZEng/README.md

 # Personal data

 This game does not collect any personal data, but uses personal data to authenticate user at Google Play Services.
-Google Play Services are used for achievements and saving progress (under development).
+Google Play Services are used for achievements.

 ![](./images/screenshot-pd-01.jpg)
 ![](./images/screenshot-pd-02.jpg)